Forecasting Arctic Temperatures With Quantile Machine Learning: Results

 Figure~\ref{fig:TS} provides a complementary perspective that connects more directly to the Arctic-amplification context.
 It reproduces the observed temperatures and fitted values from Figure~\ref{fig:fit} as time series data, plotted against day of the year.
 As before, black dots denote the observed 2~p.m.\ temperatures, the jagged blue line in an interpolation of the fitted values, and the horizontal red line marks the melting point.

 Overall, the fitted values track the observed temperatures rather closely and capture temperatures above $0^{\circ}\mathrm{C}$ especially well.
 The unusually warm days clustering in mid-July—around $10^{\circ}\mathrm{C}$—are of particular concern to climate scientists \parencite{Semenov2021}, and they too are fitted accurately, albeit with slight underestimation.
 Two weeks in advance, the fitted algorithm anticipates melting temperatures effectively, including those mid-July extremes.
-The fit might improve further if a larger value of $\tau$ were used, but higher quantiles (e.g.,~$Q(0.90)$) would rely on far sparser data, potentially leading to instability.
+Higher quantiles such as $Q(0.90)$ would rely on far sparser data and risk instability, making $\tau = 0.60$ a reasonable balance.
 As with Figure~\ref{fig:fit}, however, true forecasting remains to be performed.